Skip to main content

 Keep your LLC in good standing by:

-1. Keeping Records: Maintain your Operating Agreement, member meeting minutes (even if informal), and major business decisions
+1. Keeping Records: Maintain your Operating Agreement, member meeting minutes, and major business decisions

 2. Separating Finances: Use a dedicated business bank account; never commingle personal and business funds